bluniv/Cluster-Analysis-usin-R/README.md

 ## Project Overview

-This project involves a comprehensive analysis of Walmart sales data with a focus on cluster analysis techniques.
+This project involves a comprehensive analysis on cluster analysis techniques.
 The primary goal is to identify patterns, relationships, and distinctive groups within the dataset.
 The main steps and findings are summarized below.

 ## 1) Getting Data